dilipshirke/Graphics_Learning/README.md

 2. GLEW - OpenGL Extention Wrangler Library

 Build Intraution -
-gcc -o out_executable source -lGL -lglfw -lGLFW
+gcc -o output source_file.c -lGL -lglfw -lGLFW

 To run -
-./out_executable
+./output

 Expected output -
 In most of the cases user can expect image to be render on screen.